 - the landowner

-- the notional owner
+- the notional owner (for example, financiers)

 A management order can include actions to investigate and/or remediate the land.
-The former investigation orders and remediation orders are taken to be management orders on or after 1 July 2009.